MadryLab/trak/CONTRIBUTING.md

    extension's dependencies with `pip install traker[diffusion_models]`.
 Do **not** add the dependencies to the `install_requires` list in `setup.py`.

-3. Add any tests in a subdirectory of `tests/contrib` matching the name of your extension's directory.
+5. Add any tests in a subdirectory of `tests/contrib` matching the name of your extension's directory.
 For example, if your extension is in `trak/contrib/diffusion_models`, add tests in `tests/contrib/diffusion_models`.
 At a minimum, submit an integration test that demonstrates how to use your extension.
 Ideally, also submit unit tests that verify that your extension works as expected.

+6. Once you are done, make a pull request to add your extension to TRAK.

 ## Bugs